posmocoop/bike-index/pretest_panel/README.md

 ## Other Possibilities
-When presenting the first variant to Prototype Fund, David from Businessresponsibility meant, he would like to give time by transport mode.
+When presenting the first variant to Prototype Fund, David from Businessresponsibility meant, he would like to give a certain time by transport mode.
 E.g. 30min by Tram.
 We could then take the average speed to come to km.
+This works less good with broad categories (Velo), so a further differentiation would be needed (e.g. Citybike, E-Bike 25km/h, E-Bike 45km/h etc.).

 ### Variante 3 (nur "Wie bist du unterwegs?")